 In 2001, Housing Development Fund was removed along with some other funds.
 On elimination of the Housing Development Fund, the articles regarding the incomes, expenditures, duties, authorities and responsibilities of the Administration included within the Housing Development Law have been re-regulated.

-The primary income of the Administration consist of revenues from the sales and rents of houses, work places and land, loan reimbursements, interest incomes, subsidy allocated with the budget laws and fees for departure to a foreign country, and the service fee amounts collectable from concerned entities and organizations between 3-10% of the construction cost of the constructions made in the name of government agencies.
+The primary income of the Administration consist of revenues from the sales of houses and land, loan reimbursements, interest incomes, subsidy allocated with the budget laws and fees for departure to a foreign country, and the service fee amounts collectable from concerned entities and organizations between 3-10% of the construction cost of the constructions made in the name of government agencies.

 The Emergency Action Plan for Housing and Urban Development is passed on January 1, 2003, setting a five-year goal of 250,000 housing units to be built through renovation, transformation and production of quality housing, by the end of 2007.
 TOKİ aimed to reach the target of starting the constructions of 500 thousand housing units (in cumulative), with their social facilities, in the first period of 2011 and TOKİ has succeeded.